What is folliculitis?

 - Switch from plastic to glass or ceramic food bowls and wash daily.
 Clean the skin with iodine (diluted to the colour of weak tea), Epsom salts or witch hazel.

-- If an allergy is a cause, removing the allergen if possible.
+- If an allergy is a cause, remove the allergen if possible.
 Common allergens include plants, food, chemicals, soaps, and detergents.

 - Medicated shampoos or topical preparations to help dry up the pustules and relieve itching.